TL;DR

 - Intelligence: AI Agents (v2) answer attendee questions 24/7, generate event descriptions, summarize feedback, and handle custom tasks via 22+ built-in tools with persistent memory.

-- Execution: Automations powered by Temporal durable execution handle email sequences, registration confirmations, calendar invites, and post-event follow-ups with branching, looping, and filtering logic across 100+ integrations.
+- Execution: Automations powered by a durable execution engine handle email sequences, registration confirmations, calendar invites, and post-event follow-ups with branching, looping, and filtering logic across 100+ integrations.

 Community event apps you can clone today: